 Once the paperwork has been submitted, our staff will contact your home study agency to obtain the necessary documents to create your file and will obtain additional information after you have been matched.

 If you have any questions, please email us at email@example.com

 Post-placement supervision is required by the state of Arizona and all states.
 It is the period between the placement of a child with the adoptive parents and the time that the child’s adoption is finalized in court.
 The purpose of post-placement supervision is to gather the compulsory information that will be required for our agency to prepare written reports to the Court.
 The final report will recommend that the adoption petition be granted and state that finalization will be in the best interest of the child.

 The number of post-placement visits required will vary state to state, based on the laws of the state whose agency has custody of the child.
 Arizona statutes require about 2-3 visits after placement, depending on when the adoption is finalized.
 The first visit must occur within 30 calendar days of the date of placement and occur every once every three months until the adoption is finalized.
 In cases when the adoptive child is a child with special needs, the visits shall occur at least once a month.
 Should a child be placed from a state other than Arizona, Adoption Choices of Arizona will adhere to the laws of that state and will provide visits and reports at more frequent intervals, for an additional fee.

 As you write, it may sound like the biographical information in your home study.
 However, this is written TO THE BIRTH PARENTS, who will not see your home study.
 Any identifying information that is provided by the adoptive parents on any forms that are given to the birth parents will not be deleted since it is presumed that it is intentionally placed on the documents.
-Here are a few ideas to consider as you complete your profile book.
 Only include information that you are comfortable sharing.
 Do not feel obligated to answer every single question listed.

 Frequently Asked Questions